atkamara/riceclassification/readme.md

 Rice Varieties Classification
 =============================

-This project aims at building a classifier for 5 varieties grown in Turkey and proposed by the Ankara Universy(dept of Agriculture)
+This project aims at building a classifier for 5 varieties of rice grown in Turkey and proposed by the Ankara Universy(dept of Agriculture)

 *   Arborio
 *   Basmati